okonet/builder-victory-component/README.md

 ### Eslint

-The implementing project will need to add an `.eslintrc` file in the root which should extend the archetype eslint configuration.
-Another `.eslintrc` file should be placed in the `test/` directory, extending the test eslint configuration.
+The implementing project needs an `.eslintrc` file in the root which should extend the archetype eslint configuration.
+Two more `.eslintrc` files should be placed in the `test/` and `docs/` directories, extending the appropriate eslint configurations.
 The presence of these files ensures support for most editor and IDE lint plugins.

 These files will be added automatically when generating a new Victory component using `builder-init builder-victory-component`: